 - Homemade baked dog treats are best consumed within a couple of days from baking or frozen for longer storage.
 See our post on baked dog treat shelf life and storage for information and tips.

 - Variations in measurements, individual ingredients, options and substitutions, temperatures, etc. are all part of why we work incrementally when mixing.

 - Resting the dough is optional, but it allows better ingredient hydration and helps to improve the texture/handling of gluten-free baking dough.
 I like to rest briefly, then knead a little before final rolling and ensure it is well mixed.

 - As a caution for our Dal pals, many fish including salmon and tuna, are higher purine proteins.
 Moderation is extra important.
-If you have a known issue with stones, then you might want to pass on the fishes, no matter how delicious.
+If you have a known issue with stones or are on a special diet, then you might want to pass on the fishes, no matter how delicious.
 See our post on the Dalmatian diet and purine problems for more information and handy links.